A Survey on Session-based Recommender Systems: Prospects and Future Directions

 $Significance.$ In reality, it is not uncommon that there are some types of underlying constraints over the items in one session.
 For example, in some cases, the items purchased in one session may not be identical or similar, instead, they may complement each other \cite{zhao2018deep}, e.g., milk and bread, to form a coherent package to satisfy a user's certain goal, e.g., breakfast.
 In other cases, there may be duplicated items within a session, since a user may buy multiple copies of items in one session.
 Such kinds of constraints are often ignored by existing works on SBRSs.

 $Open$ $issues.$ How to generate a session with some constraints on it to better satisfy a user's purchase goal?
-This is challenging but of practical concern, with only limited attention from the community.
+On one hand, different users may have different interaction patterns and requirements to be satisfied with different constraints.
+Therefore, it is difficult to determine which constraints should be added to a specific user to best accomplish her goal.
+On the other hand, it is also challenging to jointly optimize both the added constraints and the prediction accuracy.
+This open issue is challenging but of practical concern, with only limited attention from the community~\cite{quadrana2018sequence}.
 A straightforward solution is to incorporate some semantic relations between items by employing a knowledge graph \cite{wang2018ripplenet} into SBRSs.